Dropout & Batch Normalization

 - What is MC Dropout (Monte Carlo Dropout) and what problem does it solve?
 (Answer: MC Dropout (Gal & Ghahramani 2016): keep dropout active during inference, run N forward passes (e.g., 100), compute mean and variance of predictions.
 Mean ≈ the model's best estimate.
 Variance ≈ model uncertainty.
 Provides Bayesian approximation to deep learning inference — uncertainty quantification without expensive Bayesian training.
 Use case: medical diagnosis where knowing 'the model is uncertain here' is as important as the prediction itself.
 Works with any dropout-trained model.)

 - Spatial dropout in CNNs drops entire feature maps rather than individual neurons.
 Why?
-(Answer: In convolutional layers, adjacent neurons (pixels in a feature map) are spatially correlated — dropping one neuron while its neighbours are active provides minimal regularisation.
+(Answer: In convolutional layers, adjacent neurons (pixels in a feature map) are spatially correlated — dropping one neuron while its neighbors are active provides minimal regularization.
 Spatial dropout drops entire feature maps (channels) — forcing the network to learn that each feature map is replaceable, promoting robustness.
 Particularly effective in image segmentation models (U-Net uses spatial dropout) where spatial correlation is very high.)

 - What is the relationship between dropout and ensemble learning?
 (Answer: Training with dropout trains an exponential ensemble of 2^n different subnetworks (n = number of droppable neurons).
 Each forward pass uses a different random architecture.
 Inference without dropout is approximate averaging over this ensemble (weight sharing across all subnetworks).
-This is why dropout generalises well: it is equivalent to training many different models simultaneously with shared weights — the ensemble effect reduces variance without the cost of training separate models.)
+This is why dropout generalizes well: it is equivalent to training many different models simultaneously with shared weights — the ensemble effect reduces variance without the cost of training separate models.)

 - At what dropout rate should you stop adding dropout to your model?
 (Answer: Too high dropout (p > 0.5 on hidden layers): underfitting — too many neurons disabled each pass, model loses too much information.
-Too low (p < 0.1): minimal regularisation benefit.
+Too low (p < 0.1): minimal regularization benefit.
 Practical guidelines: p=0.5 for large fully connected layers (Hinton's original recommendation). p=0.2–0.3 for smaller layers or when data is plentiful. p=0.0–0.1 on convolutional layers (spatial dropout preferred).
 For transformers: p=0.1 on attention weights.
 If training loss >> validation loss: reduce dropout or remove it.)